Chipping Sodbury Tunnel: History

 During the Second World War, the tunnel was a secondary target for the Luftwaffe bombers that regularly conducted bombing raids against Filton Aerodrome at neighbouring Bristol.

-Up to the 1970s, as an additional safety measure to supplement the track circuits a single wire ran through the tunnel fixed at head height, the purpose being that if a train brokedown in the tunnel the driver or guard would cut the wire and so put the signals to red behind the stricken train.
+Up to the 1970s, as an additional safety measure to supplement the track circuits a single wire ran through the tunnel fixed at head height, the purpose being that if a train broke down in the tunnel the driver or guard would cut the wire and so put the signals to red behind the stricken train.

 The tunnel passes through multiple underground water conduits and springs, which has been attributed for the tunnel's tendency towards frequent flooding.
 Water has been measured entering the tunnel at rates of up to 2.5 cubic metres per second.
 These floods have been a common cause of closures of the tunnel, which has resulted in frequent cancellations and the diversion of passenger and freight services.
 Accordingly, the tunnel has been a long-standing high-priority asset for attention amongst railway maintenance staff, despite the installation of pumps and other measures to remove the water.

-During the 2010s, various plans were produced to improve the flooding situation, including the installation of 6.5 km of pipes for a new gravity dranage system.
+During the 2010s, various plans were produced to improve the flooding situation, including the installation of 6.5 km of pipes for a new gravity drainage system.
 This pipe, which has an external diameter of 1.2 metres and a length of 22 meters, has a capacity of 866 litres per second, and discharges into a newly enlarged lagoon, which can to hold up to 11000000 litre.
 Its installation necessitated the partial removal of an older brick culvert which carries water from the tunnel to the nearby Kingrove river.

 As part of the modernisation of the Great Western main line, the route through the tunnel was temporarily closed to traffic between 8 May 2017 and 19 July 2017, and again between 19 August and 15 September 2017.
 During these closures, the tunnel was retrofitted to fit overhead electrification equipment, which was installed along its roof via nearly 7,000 holes driven into the ceiling.
 This package of works also involved measures to reduce the occurrence of flooding.